The Process Makes the Difference

 Choose the ultimate in health and taste and enjoy a gourmet treat that complements any budding gourmet kitchen.

 Pure raw USA Grade A clover honey and fresh, hand-selected fruit for a divine taste that is sweet and unforgettable.
 Just-picked fruit is combined with locally sourced clover honey that is never heated nor treated.
-This delicious all-natural whipped honey is a perfect spread on your favorite foods and a great complement to budding gourmet kitchens!
+This delicious all-natural spun honey is a perfect spread on your favorite foods and a great complement to budding gourmet kitchens!

 Take your pick from fresh organic lemon, blood orange, raspberry, blueberry, blackberry, expresso, cinnamon, apple, peach, clover or cinnamon pecan.